Neighborhood groups appeal 332-unit East Sacramento apartment project

 The Abridged version:

-• The Sacramento Planning and Design Commission last week voted 10-0 in favor of a new six-story apartment complex planned near Alhambra Boulevard.
+• The Sacramento Planning and Design Commission on Feb.
+12 voted 10-0 in favor of a new six-story apartment complex planned near Alhambra Boulevard.

-• Members of one neighborhood group said Tuesday they will appeal the decision, which would send the project before the Sacramento City Council for additional deliberation.
+• Two groups are appealing the decision, which will send the project before the Sacramento City Council for additional deliberation.

 • The project has seen significant debate as neighbors complain about the size of the project while others say it would alleviate the city’s housing crisis.

-Opponents of a dense apartment project planned in East Sacramento said Tuesday they would take their case to the Sacramento City Council.
+Opponents of a dense apartment project planned in East Sacramento are taking their case to the Sacramento City Council.

 Project plans detail a six-story apartment complex, a six-level parking garage and a new coffeeshop on the ground floor of the apartments.
 Much of the brick facade from the historic Mary Anne’s Bakery building would be kept on the exterior of the building.